Jaffer74/ShadowFox/facebook_app/README.md

 Detailed information about the libraries and dependencies used in the project can be found in the [build.gradle](build.gradle) file.

-## Contributing

-Feel free to contribute to the development of Fogram by creating issues, submitting pull requests, or suggesting new features.

 ## License